The Big Sheep

 The Big Sheep is an amusement farm park located in Abbotsham, Devon, England.

-The site was originally Barton Farm, a busy sheep farm owned by six generations of the same family.
-Due to challenges in the farming community, owner Rick Turner decided to bring in more profits by turning the farm into an attraction in 1988.
-The site started with an animal park and restaurant.
+The site was originally part of Abbotsham Barton Farm, owned by six generations of the same family.
+Due to challenges in the farming community, and particularly after the new A39 North Devon Link Road divided the farm, owner Michael Turner decided to bring in more profits by turning redundant farm buildings into an attraction in 1988.
+The site started with an animal park, sheep milking, shop and restaurant.
 After its initial focus on agriculture yielded disappointing returns, the park began to add entertainment attractions as well.
-The park gained attention for its daily sheep races.
+The park quickly gained attention for its daily sheep races and sheep shows.
 The park suffered substantial losses in the 2001 outbreak of foot-and-mouth disease.
-In 2012 the park drew attention when Turner claimed that "needlessly pessimistic" weather forecasts by the Met Office were driving tourists away from local attractions.
+In 2012 the park drew attention when Michael Turner's son, Rick Turner, (who had taken over the running of the business) claimed that "needlessly pessimistic" weather forecasts by the Met Office were driving tourists away from local attractions.
 It also gained more exposure in March 2016 when it launched its new roller coaster but erected signs to state "no screaming" after complaints were made by local residents during the planning process.

+The Big Sheep was sold to entrepreneur James Sinclair in December 2025.